 The Hard Tackle brings you a complete roundup of this week’s latest transfer rumours surrounding Borussia Dortmund.

-The Hard Tackle’s new series on Borussia Dortmund returns this week with some of the latest transfer news and rumours flying around the Ruhrpott.
+So, despite the arrival of Emre Can and Erling Haaland, Dortmund are likely to scour the market for new players.
+And here, The Hard Tackle’s new series on Borussia Dortmund returns this week with some of the latest transfer news and rumours flying around the Ruhrpott.